Call us now 01722 718444

 WHAT'S INCLUDED

-• Transport by ferry to France
+• Transport by ferry to France (on London to Paris leg)

-• All meals except where specified, and hotel accommodation on a twin-share basis
+• 9 nights hotel accommodation on a twin-share basis

-• Full vehicle support throughout the trip
+• Vehicle support throughout the trip

 • Maps and route information